goetz-markgraf/gamma-library/LEARN_GAMMA.md

     # with a "!" can be mutated
     set mutable! = 20

-    # is is an "if" expression that evaluate the second or third expression, depending
+    # this is an "if" expression that evaluate the second or third expression, depending
     # on the result of the first expression (predicate)
     a > 2 ? "a is bigger that 2" : "a is smaller or equal to 2"
 ```